Charles II, Duke of Orléans: Marriage arrangements

-In January 1535, Henry VIII offered a betrothal between the 1-year-old Princess Elizabeth and the 12-year-old Charles on the condition that Francis I would persuade Pope Paul to reverse Pope Clement's ruling on his marriage to Anne Boleyn as illegitimate.
+In January 1535, Henry VIII offered a betrothal between the 1-year-old Princess Elizabeth and the 12-year-old Charles, then the Duke of Angoulême, on the condition that Francis I would persuade Pope Paul to reverse Pope Clement's ruling on his marriage to Anne Boleyn as illegitimate.
 However, Francis was reluctant to recognize Henry's marriage to Anne because that would force him to question the Pope's ruling.
 More importantly, Francis was worried about Elizabeth's legitimacy despite Henry's assurance that she was his heiress presumptive.
 Francis stated that he would agree to the match only if Henry would agree to discontinue the annual pensions that Francis paid to England under the Terms of the Treaty of Amiens as part of Elizabeth's dowry.
 Henry was offended, and he stated that he had been generous in offering an heiress "of most certain title, without remainder of querel to the contrary" to a younger son.
 English and French commissioners met at Calais to discuss the terms of the marriage treaty, but they failed to reach a consensus because Henry insisted that Charles come to England until his marriage.
 Francis refused to send his son to be a hostage to England.
 By July, the marriage negotiations came to a halt.
-In May 1536, Anne Boleyn was executed and Elizabeth was declared illegitimate, permanently ending any prospects of a marriage to Charles.
+In May 1536, Anne Boleyn was executed, and Elizabeth was declared illegitimate, permanently ending any prospects of a marriage to Charles.

 On 19 September 1544, the Treaty of Crépy was signed.
 Charles had a choice to marry one either Charles V's daughter or paternal niece.
 Infanta Maria of Spain was the daughter of Emperor Charles V and Isabella of Portugal, and she would bring the Netherlands or the Low Countries of Franche-Comté as her dowry.
 Archduchess Anna of Austria was the daughter of Ferdinand I, King of Hungary and Bohemia and Anna of Bohemia and Hungary, and she would bring Milan as her dowry.
 As the groom's father, Francis I agreed to endow Charles with Angoulême, Châtellerault, Bourbon and Orléans.

 The Peace of Crépy deeply offended Charles' elder brother, the Dauphin Henry, and his wife, Catherine de' Medici.
 As the heir of Valentina Visconti, Henry considered Milan to be his birthright.
 More importantly, this settlement would make his brother Charles as powerful as a monarch and link him by marriage to Emperor Charles V, which would divide French interests and create a strategic nightmare.
 Many historians believe that Charles V hoped to use Charles as an adversary against Henry.
 Henry wrote a secret denunciation of the pact because it gave away three inalienable Crown properties.